iobroker-community-adapters/ioBroker.mydlink/README.md

 delayed by polling interval (can be set in config).

 #### Configuration:
-* global poll interval - Adapter will poll all devices in that interval, if they do not have a specific interval set.
-Set to 0 to disable.
 * List of devices, each device with following settings:

 <table>